 Agency Career Transition Assistance Program (CTAP) or the Interagency Career Transition Assistance Program (ICTAP) Eligibles: If you have never worked for the Federal Government, you are not CTAP/ICTAP eligible.
 Information about ICTAP or CTAP eligibility can be found here.
-To be considered well qualified under CTAP/ICTAP, you must be placed in the Well-Qualified category for this position, as described above.
+To be considered well qualified under CTAP/ICTAP, you must possess the knowledge, skills and abilities and/or competencies clearly exceeding the minimum requirements of the position.
+This will be measured by a score of 85 or higher.
 In addition, you must submit the supporting documents listed in the "Required Documents" section of this announcement.

 CBP uses E-Verify, an internet-based system, to confirm the eligibility of all newly hired employees to work in the United States.
 Learn more about E-Verify including your rights and responsibilities.